david-loeb/montessori-rct/README.md

 ## Running the code

-For the other scripts, the first step to running the code is always to run the setup directly below the script title, where package, data and function loading and any other setup is handled.
+The first step to running the code is always to run the setup directly below the script title, where package, data and function loading and any other setup is handled.
 The code is then broken into sections, with section and sub-section hierarchies denoted by the number of `#` at the beginning of the section title.
 All code necessary to run a given section is contained within that section.
 To run code in a sub-section, make sure to first run all code in its "parent" section(s).

 ## Data

 The data needed for replication is available at the project's [Open Science Framework page](https://osf.io/cp8xg/overview).
-Download the data and save it in the 'data' folder that the folder setup script creates.
+Download the data and save it in the 'data' folder that the setup script creates.

 ## Software requirements

 ### R

 The R programming language must be installed to run the scripts.
-We recommend also installing RStudio, a user-friendly software that greatly eases working with R. Both are free and can be [downloaded here](https://posit.co/download/rstudio-desktop/).
+We recommend also installing RStudio, a user-friendly software for working with R. Both are free and can be [downloaded here](https://posit.co/download/rstudio-desktop/).

 ### Quarto